-Robert F. Baltera, Michael F. Bigham and Carol G. Gallagher will serve as members of our audit committee.
-Michael F. Bigham will serve as the chairperson of the audit committee.
+Robert F. Baltera, Michael F. Bigham and Carol G. Gallagher serve as members of our audit committee.
+Michael F. Bigham serves as the chairperson of the audit committee.
 Our board of directors has determined that each of Robert F. Baltera, Michael F. Bigham and Carol G. Gallagher are independent.